Monday, May 2, 2011

 One tip that has saved many, is having a couple of able bodies available at the time of delivery.
 Most larger items are shipped knocked down or KD to help you avoid heavy lifting.
 This is a huge benefit when receiving items curbside and will save you money.
 Shipping companies don't normally advertise this info because they want you to purchase additional services.

-For smaller items like office chairs, I always recommend taking the items off the truck yourself.
+For smaller items like office chairs for home and business use, I always recommend taking the items off the truck yourself.
 Once the boxes are on the ground, open them.
 Typically most chairs will only require you to put the 5 star wheel base on.
 This takes all of about 5 minutes and you will be able to wheel your chairs inside, instead of carrying them.
 The common charge for inside delivery is about $100 - $150 depending on order size.
 A lift gate can run you another $100.
 By simply, placing the base on the chair outside you can wheel them in yourself and save your company big time!

 Knowing your freight company is also an important factor in saving money.
 Items that ship UPS or FedEx are typically brought inside for you already.
 Ask your dealer to let you provide you with the freight company being used to see if they are offering any specials or shipping coupons on there website.
 Again, a little due diligence really pays dividends.